Depth Token Price Tops $0.0002 on Major Exchanges (DEP)

-Depth Token (CURRENCY:DEP) traded 1.7% higher against the US dollar during the one day period ending at 21:00 PM ET on January 22nd.
-One Depth Token coin can now be purchased for approximately $0.0002 or 0.00000001 BTC on popular exchanges.
-In the last seven days, Depth Token has traded 3.2% lower against the US dollar.
-Depth Token has a total market capitalization of $128,301.30 and approximately $121,249.00 worth of Depth Token was traded on exchanges in the last 24 hours.
+Depth Token (CURRENCY:DEP) traded down 5.6% against the dollar during the 24 hour period ending at 12:00 PM ET on January 26th.
+Over the last seven days, Depth Token has traded 13.2% lower against the dollar.
+Depth Token has a total market capitalization of $114,562.02 and $93,016.00 worth of Depth Token was traded on exchanges in the last 24 hours.
+One Depth Token coin can now be bought for about $0.0002 or 0.00000001 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.